Ben-C3012/SRI-Exercise/README.md

 # SRI Exercise  🛡️

-1. The website functions using Bootstrap (JS + CSS) - There is no SRI for the cdn
+1. The website functions using Bootstrap (JS + CSS) - There is no SRI for the cdn.

 2. Wait for the demo of an attacker taking over the CDN and injecting malicious code.